hillaliy/homebridge-midea-air/README.md

 To set specific per-device values, you need to add deviceId that can find in:

-1. Homebridge console logs.
+1. Homebridge console log.
 2. Home app in the devices object.

 ### Supported Swing Mode

-"None", "Vertical", "Horizontal", "Both"
+"None", "Vertical", "Horizontal", "Both".
-You have to select which type your device supports
+You have to select which type your device supports.

 ### Rotation Speed and Swing

 Rotation Speed and Swing mode can set in the homekit device when you swipe up to device settings.
 Rotation Speed values are:
-0 : device off
+0: device off
--25%: Low
+/ 25%: Low
--50%: Middle
+/ 50%: Middle
--75%: High
+/ 75%: High
--100%: Auto
+/ 100%: Auto

 ### Fan Mode

-This allows you to enable a Fan mode service
+This allows you to enable a Fan mode service.

 ### Outdoor Temperature Sensor